zesk/build/docs/tools/self.md

    versionFunction usageFunction applicationHome installPath usageFunction - Function.
 Required.
-Function to call when an error occurs. installPath - Required.
+Function to call when an error occurs. applicationHome - Required.
 Required.
-Path to the application home where target will be installed, or is installed.
+Path to the application home where target will be installed, or is installed. (e.g. myApp/) installPath - Required.
+Required.
+Path to the installPath home where target will be installed, or is installed. (e.g. myApp/bin/build)

 Calling signature for `url-function`: